Pragmatic UX Design

 Another step forward was crafting a task management framework that could keep up with the demands of a dynamic startup environment prioritizing output and flexibility.

-This is when "The Infinite Diamond" emerged.
+This is how "The Infinite Diamond" emerged.

 A diamond shape which breaks down the design process into its two core aspects: deep understanding and high impact output.